devpi/devpi/doc/userman/devpi_commands.rst

                             nginx/supervisor/crontab/systemd, taking other passed
                             options into account (e.g. port, host, etc.) [False] --secretfile path     file containing the server side secret used for user validation.
-If it does not exist, a random secret is generated on start up and used subsequently.
+If not specified, a random secret is generated on each start up.
+[None]
-                            [{serverdir}/.secret]
       --requests-only       only start as a worker which handles read/write web requests but does not run an event processing or replication thread.
 [False]